 I have had this orange fabric sitting in the spare bedroom for a very long time.
 At least one year.
 Every season, I’d look at it again and think of something different to make with it.
 Originally, I was supposed to make an A-line shift dress.
 And then it was planned to be made into a drapey kimono jacket.
 A few more reincarnations had happened for this fabric in my head before I finally made this maxi skirt.
 Oh and I absolutely love it!

 Those of you who follow @SewinLove on Twitter may have read my tweet about how I set a new record by only cursing once while sewing this skirt.
 And that it was never thrown across the room in a fit of sewing fury (you know what I’m talking about).
 As with the majority of things I attempt, this is a very easy project, and took me three days only.
 One day to draft the pattern, one day to cut it and overlock it, and then one day to sew it all together.
-The maxi skirt sewing pattern is available for you to download for free, so you could easily make this skirt in half a day.
+The maxi skirt sewing pattern is available for you to download from my Free Creative Resources Library.
+Sign up to get access to it below:

 Despite the loud colour, I’ve included this skirt as one of my 33 items in Project 333.
 I’ll do a proper blog post on Project 333, but in a nutshell, it is an experiment in minimalism started up Courtney, where you can choose only 33 items for your wardrobe to wear over 3 months.
 I’m just past my third week, and it has been interesting, fun and really not that hard (although I may have spoken too soon).